 There is one more sight before turning into Sunol.
 At the stop sign, take a look to the left and see the Sunol Water Temple.
 This 1910 temple, at a mixing point of three water sources and the twin temple at Crystal Springs Reservoir are the symbol of the Hetch Hetchy Water system of the San Francisco.
 The temple is modeled after the ancient Temple of Vesta in Tivoli Italy (Tivoli is where much of the waters that fed Rome converged in the foothills of the Apennines).
 Unfortunately, the grounds and Temple are only open weekdays 9 to 3.
 The stop sign is Scott Corner and a favorite for cyclists, but go another ¼ mile to a right turn into Sunol School.

-Niles Canyon Railway , which traces its history back to the first transcontinental railroad in 1866, runs vintage trains from Niles to Sunol and back on many Sundays, including the day of the Primavera.
-They are running steam trains along the historic route on the Primavera day.
+Niles Canyon Railway , which traces its history back to the first transcontinental railroad in 1866, runs vintage trains from Niles to Sunol and back on many Sundays – possibly the day of the Primavera.

 From the winery (the second time) it is through Livermore with a left on Holmes to get back to Vineyard.
 This is a change from previous years, due to the construction on Isabel (84).
 It is back Vineyard on Arroyo back to Pleasanton.
 Once in the north part of Pleasanton, it is more tree lined roads and parks (with bathrooms) to Foothill to rejoin the 100K route.
 A left on Dublin Canyon Road and it is up and over the Dublin Grade.
 In the afternoon, the breeze comes off the bay and pacelines and riding in groups help to break the wind.
 The road over Dublin Grade, as well as Palo Verde, was part of the original Lincoln Highway, the first transcontinental highway, starting in Times Square and finishing at Land’s End (Lincoln Park) in San Francisco.